-- 6.17 At Kessingland Church of England Primary Academy all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Our staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one. - 6.18 We understand that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-Therefore, through training, staff are aware of how children's experiences, can impact on their mental health, behaviour and education.
-All staff are aware that I if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead. - 6.19 At Kessingland Church of England Primary Academy we have clear systems and processes in place for identifying possible mental health problems and work with other agencies as required to respond to these concerns.
+6.24 At the Academy all staff are made aware, through training, that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Our staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

+6.25 We understand that where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Therefore, through training, staff are aware of how children's experiences can impact on their mental health, behaviour and education.
+All staff are aware that if they have a mental health concern about a child that is also a safeguarding concern, they should take immediate action by passing the information on to a Designated Safeguarding Lead.

+6.26 At the Academy we have a named Mental Health Lead.
+There are clear systems and processes in place for identifying possible mental health problems and working with other agencies as required to respond to these concerns.
 Designated Safeguarding Leads make reference to the Mental Health and Behaviour in Schools' DfE guidance for further support.